Soccer: Australian keeper Ryan joins Brighton for club record fee

-LONDON Brighton and Hove Albion have signed Australian international goalkeeper Mathew Ryan on a five-year deal from Valencia for a club record fee, the newly-promoted Premier League club said on Friday.
+LONDON (Reuters) - Brighton and Hove Albion have signed Australian international goalkeeper Mathew Ryan on a five-year deal from Valencia for a club record fee, the newly-promoted Premier League club said on Friday.

 No financial details were given.